softindex/datakernel/examples/serializer/README.md

 [abc, null, 123, superfluous] [abc, null, 123]
 [1, 2, 3, 4] [1, 2, 3, 4]
 ```
-Since `@SerializeFixedSize` annotation for String array was set at value `3`, "superfluous" was removed from the array
+As you can see in the first line, test object 2 differs from test object 1.
+This is because `@SerializeFixedSize`
-while serialization.
+annotation  was set at value `3` for the String array.
+Thus, "superfluous" was removed from the array while serialization.